vytassimkus/google-homepage/README.md

 This is my first try to do something with HTML/CSS (besides codeacademy)

-Of course i viewed other guys finished projects page sources :) Hope to move on forward!
+Of course i viewed other guys, who finished this project, page sources :) Hope to move on forward!